Peripheral Control Policy

 If an option is locked global settings have been applied by your partner or Enterprise administrator.

-Go to Endpoint Protection > Policies to control access.
+Go to My Products > Endpoint > Policies to control access.

 Set up Peripheral Control

 This video explains how to set up a Peripheral Control policy and includes troubleshooting advice.

 To set up a policy, do as follows:

 - Create a Peripheral Control policy.
 See Create or Edit a Policy.

 - Open the policy's Settings tab and configure it as described below.
 Make sure the policy is turned on.

 In Manage Peripherals, select how you want to control peripherals: